PennyLaneAI/pennylane/pennylane/capture/transforms.md

 and otherwise returns the interpreter at the bottom of the stack.
 This last interpreter does the standard evaluation on the primitive we are binding (more on that later).
 Note that we are only applying an interpreter when the input arguments to a primitive are boxed in a `Tracer` corresponding to that interpreter.
-This is an optimization that JAX uses to skip usage of unnecessary interpreters, so that transformations follow data-dependence (except for the special level-0 interpreter, which interprets everything).
-This data-dependence will cause issues with PennyLane transforms, so we will have to work around it (more on that later).
+This is an optimization that JAX uses to skip the usage of unnecessary interpreters, so that transformations follow data dependence (except for the special level-0 interpreter, which interprets everything).
+This data dependence will cause issues with PennyLane transforms, so we will have to work around it (more on that later).

 ```python